ZnS

 What is ZnS used for?

-Zinc sulfide (ZnS) is used in phosphors for cathode ray tubes, infrared optical components, x-ray screens, pigments, and semiconductor devices.
+zinc sulfide (ZnS) is used in phosphors for cathode ray tubes, infrared optical windows, photovoltaic cells, light-emitting diodes, and pigments and coatings.

 What is the band gap of ZnS?